 My role and the support of my IBM team and mentors allowed me to gain experience working in a corporate environment, developing my skills, employability, building relationships and an extensive network of IBMers.

 I received excellent feedback from both my team and the Ignite leadership over the course of my placement and my team were keen to find an opportunity to bring me on board on a paid placement.

-In May 2017, following the success of my placement and the professionalism and dedication that I demonstrated on my placement, I was offered the chance to return to IBM for a year as part of the Futures programme, returning to the Brand & Communications team replacing their current intern.
+Following the success of my placement and the professionalism and dedication that I demonstrated, I was offered the chance to return to IBM for a year as part of the Futures programme, returning to the Brand & Communications team replacing their current intern.
 During my Futures placement my role evolved and expanded and I demonstrated my skills and further gained the trust and respect of my team.
 This led to deeper and more challenging roles increasing the level of my responsibility in the team.
 I was successfully delivering the publishing and distribution of IBM UK’s internal newsletters, creation of infographics and images for communication platforms and collaboration with external agencies to release brand advertisements for different levels.
 My experience was life changing and I knew that IBM was where I wanted to be and I was keen to take on my next challenge.

 After investigating the opportunities available internally I applied for an IBM apprenticeship in IX and was offered a fast track opportunity due to the success of my Ignite and Futures placements.
 I am currently on the Junior Management Consultant pathway and working as a PMO for the Virgin Money account.
 Ignite was a crucial step in achieving my apprenticeship and enabled me to lay a foundation which just over a year later is demonstrated in business results, skills, networking and career progression.